department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/principles-excellence-program.md

 - Align their refund policies with those under Title IV, which governs the administration of federal student financial aid programs.
 - End fraudulent and aggressive recruiting techniques and misrepresentations.

-Institutions that don't charge tuition and fees aren't required to comply with the Principles of Excellence.
+Institutions that don't charge tuition and fees don't have to comply with the Principles of Excellence.
 This includes:

 - Foreign schools
 - High schools
 - On-the-job training and apprenticeship programs
 - Residency and internship programs

-Use the [GI Bill Comparison Tool](https://vets.gov/gi-bill-comparison-tool/) to learn which schools participate.
+Use the [GI Bill Comparison Tool](https://vets.gov/gi-bill-comparison-tool/) to learn which schools are part of the program.
 You can also compare beneifts between different schools.